Categories

 Visiting Neuschwanstein Castle balcony with kids

-We bought our tickets online to tour the castle – you have to, ahead of time, if you want to go inside.
-Unfortunately, visitors are not allowed to take pictures inside the castle, but it is an amazing experience, even if the castle was only partially completed by the time King Ludwig II passed away.
+We bought our tickets online to tour the castle – make sure you do this ahead of time if you want to go inside Neuschwanstein Castle.
+Unfortunately, visitors are not allowed to take pictures inside the castle.
+However, it is an amazing experience to see the inside of it, even though the castle was only partially completed by the time King Ludwig II passed away.

-Inside you’ll find a hallway built to look like a cave with stalactites and stagmites, a theatre where the room’s entire floor was meant to be the stage and the balcony was where the audience sat to watch the performance, and many pieces of furniture with extremely detailed carvings.
+Inside Neuschwanstein Castle, you’ll find a hallway built to look like a cave with stalactites and stalagmites, a theatre where the room’s entire floor was meant to be the stage and the balcony was where the audience sat to watch the performance, and many pieces of furniture with extremely detailed carvings.

 After visiting the castle, we walked on a paved path to cross a bridge that offered an amazing view overlooking the valley and Neuschwanstein Castle.